 Without categories, every lead gets the same mediocre treatment.
 With categories, your hottest prospects get the attention that closes deals.

-Fix #4: Plan Your Follow-Up Before the Show
+Fix #4: Set Follow-Up Rules Before the Event

 Know exactly what happens to each lead type before you collect the first form.
 A-Leads need immediate personal outreach with specific solutions.
 B-Leads need value-based follow-up that moves conversations forward.
 C-Leads need educational content that keeps you top-of-mind for months.